DevvEmeka/Glasp-user-guide/glasp.md

 3. Press the enter key on your keyboard.

 ### `Add Author to Your Highlights`
 Every video you watch online has a creator, and the same with articles with authors.
-You can add authors and creators to your highlight.
+You can add authors and creators to your highlights.
 To add authors to your highlight, take the following steps:

 1. Click on the highlight you want to add an author to.
 2. Type the name of the author in the author bar.